cerdamario13/mind-quest/README.md

 # Mind-Quest

 ## Description
 Trivia games have always fascinated me.
 The skill to be able to recall information at a moment's notice is something I have always admired.
-I have always wanted to play this game as a family but have faced difficulty since my parents speak Spanish and my spouse speaks English.
-I wanted to create a game that would allow us to play together and have fun while learning.
+I have always wanted to play this game as a family but had difficulty since my parents speak primarily Spanish and my spouse speaks English.
+I wanted to create a game that would allow us to play together without any one feeling left out due to a language barrier.

 Mind-Quest is a simple trivia game that displays questions in English and Spanish, allowing my bilingual family to play together.